mostafasharaby/Ilearning/README.md

 - **SQL Server** (for database management)
 - **Visual Studio 2022** (or any compatible IDE) for running and debugging the project

+#### **Usage**
+- Detailed steps on how users and admins can interact with the system.
+- Guide for accessing course features, admin functionalities, and progress tracking.

+#### **Contributing**
+- Clear guidelines on how to contribute, fork the repo, and submit a pull request.
+- Encourages community involvement with easy-to-follow steps for contributing.

+#### **License**
+- Added **MIT License** information for transparency and to indicate the licensing of the project.

 ### Installation

 #### Clone the Repository
 ```bash
 git clone https://github.com/mostafasharaby/iLearning.git
 cd iLearning